 It doesn’t have to be this way.
 Email marketing should be a mutually beneficial exchange between a brand and those that are interested in what the brand has to offer.
 I'm not sure exactly when, but somewhere in the universality of ecommerce, marketers lost their way.

 Ideally, great email marketing is when those on your mailing lists anticipate receiving an email from your brand your as opposed to marking it as spam or sending it to their trash bin as soon as they see the subject line and your brand's name adjacent to it.

-As marketers, it’s time that we transcend what people think about email marketing.
-Here’s three efficient tactics to do just that, which will result in increased open rates, and better yet -- more satisfied customers.
+As marketing professionals, it’s time that we transcend what people think about email marketing.
+Here’s three efficient tactics to do just that.
+Which will result in increased open rate, and better yet—more satisfied customers.

 As an email marketer, you probably believe that every single time you press send on an email, you’re delivering something of value to the recipient (we’ve all been there).
 The truth is, that’s hardly ever the case.
-True value is shipping offers or information that your data proves is valuable to the recipient.
+True value is shipping offers or information that actually makes the recipients life better.